SaxbyMod/API-For-TCG-Card-Shop-Simulator/README.md

 # Attributations:

 * Thincreator3483/Creator: API Code
-* Dark_Dragoon: Preloader Patch, and help with figuring out issues.
+* Dark_Dragoon: Preloader Patch, and help with figuring out issues, found in older versions No longer need it.
-* Lynn Titis: Getting the Enum system working.
+* Lynn Titis: A bunch of code help.
+* Ghost Narwhal: A bunch of code help.
+* James Games: A bunch of code help.

 # Planned for Initial Release:
 * Card Adding

+Planned for Future:
 * Card Modification
 * Different portraits for each card type.

-Planned for Future:
 * Custom Sets (Without base Modification)
 * Set Selection Menu for the Album
 * Allow modders to define their system through the API for their cards to use.